 An object changes its temperature when there is a heat transfer.
-Heat can be transferred through methods such as conduction, convection, and radiation.
+Heat can be transferred through conduction, convection, and radiation.

-Conduction occurs when the heat is transferred between two objects that are in contact with one another.
-An example of conduction is boiling a kettle of water in an electric stove.
-Heat flows from the stove to the kettle, causing the kettle to conduct heat and eventually results in boiling water.
+Conduction occurs when the heat is transferred between two objects in contact with one another.
+An example of conduction is boiling a water kettle on an electric stove.
+Heat flows from the stove to the kettle, causing the kettle to conduct heat and eventually result in boiling water.

 Lastly, radiation transfers heat through electromagnetic waves.
 This is how your wet clothes get dry when you hang them outside your house on a sunny day.
-The heat from the sun causes the water in your wet clothes to evaporate, which eventually dries your clothes.
+The heat from the sun causes the water in your wet clothes to evaporate and eventually dries your clothes.

 The heat will always flow from hot to cold objects since when the particles move, they will transfer some of their kinetic energy to other particles through collision.
 This is the reason why hot objects feel hot and cold objects feel cold.
 If you hold a cup of hot tea, the cup will transfer heat into your hands.
 On the other hand, if you hold a block of ice, the heat will go from your hands to the ice.